 April 29, 1909

-Here’s what I love: he wrote this down years before he was ever given the command of anything!
+Here’s what I love: he wrote these down years before he was ever given the command of anything!
 He put his goals and strategies in writing and dedicated himself wholeheartedly to achieving them.
 And achieve he did!

 Years ago I took some time to write down a similar challenge for myself.
 Reading this about Patton reminded me that I haven’t reviewed my list in a while, and it was high time for me to reacquaint myself with those goals and strategies.